rwilson504/Blogger/PCF-Code-Control-Canvas-Gotchas/PCF-Code-Control-Canvas-Gotchas.md

 ## Don't Include Preview Image
-The preview image is great for Model apps because it gives the user a pic of what your control looks like.
+The preview image is great for Model apps because it gives the user an image of what your control looks like before selecting it.
 Unfortunately right now it will cause an error when you attempt to import your control into the Canvas editor.

 Here is what the sample image looks like in a Model App when adding it to a form or view.
 ![Preview Image Sample](https://github.com/rwilson504/Blogger/blob/master/PCF-Code-Control-Canvas-Gotchas/preview-image.png?raw=true)

-Make sure not to utilize the preview-image in your manfiest if you plan on importing this control to Canvas.
+Make sure not to utilize the preview-image in your manifest if you plan on importing this control to Canvas.
 ![Preview Image in Manifest](https://github.com/rwilson504/Blogger/blob/master/PCF-Code-Control-Canvas-Gotchas/namifest-preview-image.png?raw=true)

 ## Don't Use Enum Type for Parameters
 When defining your parameters Enums are a great way to let the users know which values are allowed.
-Unfortunately using Enum will allow the control to be added in the Canvas editor but as soon as you try to run the app in the Canvas run-time you will get the horrible Canvas Screen of Death!
+Unfortunately using Enums will allow the control to be added in the Canvas editor but as soon as you try to run the app in the Canvas run-time you will get the horrible Canvas Screen of Death!

 ![Canvas Screen of Death](https://github.com/rwilson504/Blogger/blob/master/PCF-Code-Control-Canvas-Gotchas/canvas-screen-of-death.png?raw=true)